gabref/Anki-get-vocabulary/README.md

 - [x] Remove Duplicates from English Words file
 - [x] Move all media to */media* folder
 - [ ] Deal with Exceptions
+- [ ] Add table of contents to README.md
 - [ ] Finish writing README.md